Questrade

 Allow trending stocks to always have an easy point of access throughout the web application.

-Added the trending filter chip within the main search bar and main table.
+Added the trending filter chip within the main table.

 Located within the main account summary page, a fixed table included on the platform can allow users to always have access to a cohesive list with detailed information.
 The trending table location is located within the account summary tabs, which is integrated within a user's journey, when they are reviewing their performance.